andmccutchan/LockSmith/README.md

 ## 📌 View Project Here

 [Live Link](https://locksmith.onrender.com/)
-Please a few minutes to load if you are logging in as I am using a free plan to host this site.
+ Please allow a few minutes to load if you are logging in as I am using a free plan to host this site.